linroger/FinanceCompendium/II. Economics/International/Foundations of Global Financial Markets/Chapter 31 Commercial Real Estate Markets.md

 - Despite the 2008–2009 global financial crisis, allocation of institutional investor portfolios to the commercial real estate market has increased, with new entrants, such as sovereign wealth funds, entering the market.
 - Commercial real estate is the largest type of alternative asset in which institutional investors allocate funds.

-# Questions

-1. What is the rationale for categorizing the commercial real estate market into four categories?
-2. The following quote is taken from a September 2011 report by Morningstar regarding the performance of commercial real estate through publicly traded equity REITs and private equity real estate funds:

-The actual performance records now available reveal that publicly traded equity REITs provide a significant investment return premium compared with private equity real estate funds, as well as other public market attributes of liquidity, transparency, monitoring and access to public debt and equity financing.[15]

-Explain what is meant by "as well as other public attributes."

-3. The following statement is taken from a June 2012 Merrill Lynch publication:

-Real estate has historically displayed low or negative correlations to other major asset classes, providing investors with valuable diversification benefits that can work to improve an investor's efficient frontier.[16]

-Explain this quote.

-4. The following statement is from an online article by Rick Ferri:

-REITs have a positive real expected return due to a combination of rental income and income growth.
-Landlords pass inflation increases to tenants based on a general level of price increases and this gives real estate owners a built-in inflation hedge.
-The value of real estate eventually reflects higher rents through higher prices.[17]

-Explain whether you agree or disagree with this statement.

-5. Explain how retail investors can obtain exposure to the commercial real estate equity market.
-6. How does a real estate operating company differ from a REIT?
-7. What is a commercial mortgage loan?
-8. How is the net operating income of a commercial property determined?
-9. Why might an investor be skeptical about the LTV ratio for a commercial mortgage loan?
-10. What types of prepayment protection provisions result in a prepayment premium being paid if a borrower prepays?
-11. Why is balloon risk referred to as "extension risk"?
-12. What are the major differences in structuring CMBS and RMBS transactions?
-13. How does the typical CMBS in the United States differ from that in Europe?
-14. Why do CMBSs trade in the market more like corporate bonds than RMBSs?
-15. The following quote is from Jim Clayton et al.:

-Although the continued and increased commitment to real estate of the traditional institutional investor base has contributed to capital flows, helping propel property values, perhaps even more important for the future of the asset class has been the rising importance over the last several years of the second major source of capital inflows: capital sources that have not traditionally been involved in real estate.[18] a.
-What institutional investors comprise the traditional investors in the commercial real estate market?

-b.
-What is the second source of commercial real estate investors?

-16. Why does the pattern of institutional investor commitments to the commercial real estate market differ now from that in past real estate cycles?
-17. Some observers believe it may be individual (retail) investors who in the future may create the largest changes in the commercial property market.
-Why?
-18. These four categories were suggested by Jacques Gordon, "The Real Estate Capital Markets Matrix: A Paradigm Approach," Real Estate Finance 11, no. 3 (1994): 7-15; Susan Hudson-Wilson, Susan Guenther, and Daniel P. Guenther, "The Four Quadrants: Diversification Benefits for Investors in Real Estate—A Second Look," Real Estate Finance 12, no. 2 (1995): 82-99.
-19. These are arguments are given in Susan Hudson-Wilson, Frank J. Fabozzi, and Jacques N. Gordon, "Why Real Estate?"
-Journal of Portfolio Management 29, no. 5 (Special Issue, 2003): 12-25.
-20. Hudson-Wilson, Fabozzi, and Gordon, "Why Real Estate?"; Susan Hudson-Wilson, Jacques N. Gordon, Frank J. Fabozzi, Mark J. P. Anson, and S. Michael Giliberto, "Why Real Estate?
-And How?
-Where?
-And When?"
-Journal of Portfolio Management 31, no. 5 (Special Issue, 2005): 12-31.
-21. Hudson-Wilson, Fabozzi, and Gordon, "Why Real Estate?"; Hudson-Wilson et al., "Why Real Estate?
-And How?
-Where?
-And When?"
-22. Hudson-Wilson et al., "Why Real Estate?
-And How?
-Where?
-And When?"
-23. Hudson-Wilson et al., "Why Real Estate?
-And How?
-Where?
-And When?"
-24. Hudson-Wilson et al., "Why Real Estate?
-And How?
-Where?
-And When?"
-25. Vanessa Grout, "With  \$1 Billion Invested and\$ 100 Entry Points, Real Estate Crowdfunding Grows Up."
-Forbes.com, March 24, 2015, available at http://www.forbes.com/sites/vanessagROUT.
-26. SEC, "Investor Bulletin: Non-traded REITs," August 31, 2015, available at http://www.sec.gov/oiea/investor-alerts-bulletins/ib_nontradedreits.html.
-27. David P. Jacob, James M. Manzi, and Frank J. Fabozzi, "The Impact of Structuring on CMBS Bond Class Performance," in The Handbook of Mortgage-Backed Securities, ed.
-Frank J. Fabozzi, 6th edition (New York: McGraw-Hill, 2006), chapter 6.
-28. See Jim Clayton, Frank J. Fabozzi, S. Michael Gliberto, Jacques N. Gordon, Youguo Liang, Greg MacKinnon, and Asieh Mansour, "New Horizons and Familiar Landscapes: New Capital Sources Confront Shifting Real Estate Fundamentals," Journal of Portfolio Management 41, no. 5 (Special Real Estate Issue, 2015): 11-20.
-29. Preqin, "2015 Preqin Global Real Estate Report," 2015.
-30. A. Al-Hassan, M. Papaioannon, M. Skanke, and C. C. Sung, "Sovereign Wealth Funds: Aspects of Governance Structures and Investment Management," IMF Working Paper 13-231 (Washington, DC: International Monetary Fund, 2013).
-31. The first study empirically supporting this view for the office sector is Patrick McAllister and Anupam Nanda, "Does Foreign Investment Affect U.S. Office Real Estate Prices?"
-Journal of Portfolio Management 41, no. 5 (Special Real Estate Issue, 2015): 38-47.
-32. "Commercial Real Estate Investment: REITs and Private Equity Real Estate Funds," Morningstar, September 2011.
-33. James D. Bowden and Michael R. Smith, "Commercial Real Estate," Merrill Lynch, June 2012.
-34. Rick Ferri, "REITS and Your Portfolio," Forbes, January 7, 2014. https://www.forbes.com/sites/rickferri/2014/01/07/reits-and-your-portfolio/#1cc300a771ac.
-35. Jim Clayton, Frank J. Fabozzi, S. Michael Giliberto, Jacques N. Gordon, Youguo Liang, Greg MacKinnon, and Asieh Mansour, "New Horizons and Familiar Landscapes: New Capital Sources Confront Shifting Real Estate Fundamentals," Journal of Portfolio Management 41, no. 6 (Special Real Estate Issue, 2015): 12.

-# VIII

-COLLECTIVE INVESTMENT VEHICLES AND FINANCIAL DERIVATIVES MARKETS